paritytech/metadata-portal/docs/NOTES.md

 # CLI Command Definitions

 ## Updater
-1. Iterate through each chain in `config.toml`
+1. Iterates through each chain in `config.toml`
     a.
 Fetches chain specs and metadata for each chain
     b.
 Generates a QR code for each chain spec
     c.
 If the metadata version is not equal to the current version